-- 2 Of the 360 points required for this degree, a student must pass: - a 330 points from the courses listed in the Bachelor of Sport, Health and Physical Education Schedule, including - (i) 210 points from the Core Courses listed in the Bachelor of Sport, Health and Physical Education Schedule - (ii) 180 points in courses above Stage I, of which at least 75 points must be above Stage II. - b 30 points from courses offered in either the General Education Open Schedule or the General Education Faculty Schedule approved for this degree or from a combination of these schedules, and the Academic Integrity course as specified in the Enrolment and Programme Regulations, Academic Integrity, of the University Calendar. - The programme for each student requires the approval of the Dean of Faculty of Education and Social Work prior to enrolment.
+- 2 Of the 360 points required for this degree, a student must pass: - a 330 points from the courses listed in the Bachelor of Sport, Health and Physical Education Schedule, including - (i) 210 points from the Core Courses listed in the Bachelor of Sport, Health and Physical Education Schedule - (ii) 180 points in courses above Stage I, of which at least 75 points must be above Stage II. - b 30 points from courses offered in either the General Education Open Schedule or the General Education Faculty Schedule approved for this degree or from a combination of these schedules, and the Academic Integrity course as specified in the Enrolment and Programme Regulations, Academic Integrity, of the University Calendar. - A student must consent to the disclosure of criminal convictions and any safety checks as required by the Children's Act 2014 prior to enrolment in EDUCSW 302 and SPORT 204. - Note: A record of criminal convictions will not prevent any student from attaining their qualifications but may limit their options with regards to available service- learning opportunities and employment opportunities. - 4 The programme for each student requires the approval of the Dean of Faculty of Education and Social Work prior to enrolment.